Nirav D. Shah: Illinois Department of Public Health (2015–18)

+Legionnaires' disease outbreak

 In August 2015, an outbreak of Legionnaires' disease resulted in 13 deaths and 74 infections at the Illinois Veterans' Home in Quincy, Illinois.
-Shah was among several state officials heavily criticized for their response to the outbreak, and a 2019 state audit report of the incident indicated that the state CDC did not visit the facility until the 12th day of the outbreak.
-Although Shah maintains that the agency followed all federal guidelines and moved quickly: "The Illinois Department of Public Health (IDPH) did not go on-site at Quincy Veterans’ Home until midday on Monday, August 24.
-That was nearly three days (approximately 67 hours) after the 2nd case was confirmed late in the afternoon on August 21.
-The site visit focused on one building where the two confirmed cases were located." according to the State of Illinois Performance Audit by Frank J. Mautino, Auditor General.
-"During the 2015 outbreak, auditors determined that there was limited communication between IDPH and the Quincy Veterans’ Home staff.
-IDPH officials often did not know the seriousness of the problem at the Quincy Veterans’ Home."
+Shah was heavily criticized for his response to the outbreak.
+A 2019 state audit report of the incident indicated that the state CDC did not visit the facility until the 12th day of the outbreak.
+Although Shah maintained that the agency followed all federal guidelines and moved quickly, according to the State of Illinois Performance Audit:

+The Illinois Department of Public Health (IDPH) did not go on-site at Quincy Veterans’ Home until midday on Monday, August 24.
+That was nearly three days (approximately 67 hours) after the second case was confirmed late in the afternoon on August 21.
+The site visit focused on one building where the two confirmed cases were located....
+During the 2015 outbreak, auditors determined that there was limited communication between IDPH and the Quincy Veterans' Home staff.
+IDPH officials often did not know the seriousness of the problem at the Quincy Veterans' Home.

-Illinois senators Dick Durbin and Tammy Duckworth called for Shah's resignation, but Shah remained in his position until Rauner lost his re-election bid in 2018.
-In April 2020, the State of Illinois reached a $6.4 million settlement agreement with several families of veterans who died in the outbreak.
+Internal agency emails showed that the Illinois Department of Public Health waited six days to notify the public after confirming the outbreak.

+The state audit also noted that Shah's department disregarded recommendations to immediately seek assistance from the federal Centers for Disease Control and Prevention.
+Subsequent disclosures indicated that the IDPH was aware of a botched water system repair that had released a "broth of legionella" into the facility's hot water system, an event Shah described internally as a citable offense.
+The department chose not to issue a citation or penalize the facility for the mistake.

+Shah also faced public backlash after internal emails were released showing him using language regarding a veteran's death that he later publicly apologized for and characterized as "insensitive"; he had framed a veteran's death as a public relations battle, stating the state needed a "rebuttal" to "save face publicly" following complaints from a victim's family, rather than focusing on the family's grief or safety concerns.
+He later publicly apologized for and called his language "insensitive".

+Illinois' U.S. Senators Dick Durbin and Tammy Duckworth called for Shah's resignation.
+They expressed three primary grievances: they said Shah sat on investigative findings, choosing to "deliberately withhold that information from the public" instead of issuing a prompt public health alert; that when Shah’s department found critical water system repair errors that violated state health codes, Shah acknowledged the violations internally but chose not to issue a formal citation to the facility; and alleged that Shah was "more focused on public perception" than intervening effectively."
+But Shah remained in his position until Rauner lost his re-election bid in 2018.